FirelyTeam/firely-docs/vonk/features/terminologyintegration.rst

 .. warning:: The TerminologyIntegration plugin does not work together with the Vonk Terminology plugin.

-To enable the TerminologyIntegration it needs to be added to the PipelineOptions in the appsettings.
+Make sure to add the plugin to the PipelineOptions in appsettings in order to make use of the ``TerminologyIntegration`` plugin.

 .. code-block:: JavaScript